ATIF930BK - Cooker AIRLUX - Free user manual and instructions

 How to stick the gasket:

-The gasket supplied with the hob avoids all infiltration of liquids in the cabinet.
+The gasket supplied with the hob prevents any liquid from seeping into the cabinet.

-Stick the gasket (2) two millimeters from the external edge of the glass, after removing the protection sheet (3).
+Stick the gasket (2) two millimeters from the outer edge of the glass, after removing the protective sheet (3).

 | Cut size | Cut size of flushmouting | Glass size | ||||||